PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Decision-making & Actions- Workshop.md

 4) **Use cognitive models of pattern recognition to improve feature and/or object detection:**
 - Start with a dry-run of your flowchart: Test your flowchart by running the different object-detection tasks through your cognitive model and robot model.
 Can it deal with all the input and process it in the way you intend to?
 Is anything missing?
 Make changes if you run into any issues; this is how you create a good high-level design!
-- For both the human and robot; which visual perception processes (e.g. edge detection) can help recognize the object (characteristics) faster and with greather relieability?
+- For now, and for later; which visual perception processes (e.g. edge detection) can help recognize the object (characteristics) faster and with greather relieability?
+Answer this question for both the human and robotic side.

 ### Robotic Controller & Reinforcement Learning algorithm